I-751GuideRevised

 Some people get confused because they were married for several years before getting their green card.
 What matters is the length of the marriage at the time USCIS approved your permanent residence, not how long you've been married now.
 If your marriage hit the two-year mark after your green card was approved, you still have conditional status.

-The 90-Day Filing Window: Timing Is Critical
+The 90-Day Filing Window: Timing Matters

 This is where many people make mistakes.
 You can only file Form I-751 during a specific 90-day window, as required by 8 CFR § 216.4(a)(1).
 The window opens exactly 90 days before your conditional green card expires and closes on your expiration date.